KTH/devops-course/contributions/executable-tutorial/asim/README.md

 ## Description
 Docker Swarm is an orchestration tool for Docker Containers using a load balancer.
-I will use KataKoda to simulate mutiple nodes working as a cluster for Container load.
+I will use a Web tool called DockerPlay to simulate mutiple nodes working as a cluster for Container load.
 Then I will terminate a node and see that the loadbalancer directs the service to the remaining